systemd/mkosi/mkosi/resources/mkosi.md

 `CacheOnly=`, `--cache-only=`

-: If specified, the package manager is instructed not to contact the network for updating package data.
+: Takes one of `none`, `metadata` or `always`.
+If `always`, the package manager is instructed not to contact the network.
 This provides a minimal level of reproducibility, as long as the package cache is already fully populated.
+If set to `metadata`, the package manager can still download packages, but we won't sync the repository metadata.
+If set to `none`, the repository metadata is synced and packages can be downloaded during the build.

 `PackageManagerTrees=`, `--package-manager-tree=`